 If you're interested in celebrating Michaelmas Day this year with your children's classroom, homeschool group, or just at home with family or friends, here are some ideas to get you started; my favorite ways to ring in the end of the harvest season and generate much-needed warmth for the chilly months ahead.

 When my children attended Waldorf school as kindergarteners, I loved visiting their classroom and helping their peers hand dye silk "capes" in preparation for Michaelmas festivities.
-We'd mix goldenrod flowers and stems with a mordant, such as alum, to make a beautiful brilliant-golden dye bath.
+We'd mix goldenrod flowers and stems with white vinegar, to make a beautiful brilliant-golden dye bath.
 The children were so excited and awed as they watched their plain white silks transform into magical, sparkling, golden capes, which they helped wring out and hang to dry in the sunlight.
 When they are presented with their capes, during the school-wide Michaelmas pageant, their teacher says to them: "I give to you a cape of light, to give you courage, strength, and might."
 The cape's golden hues are symbolic of the light of the sun--a light children must work hard to preserve even in dark times!

 Another favorite activity in our household came the night before Michaelmas, when children leave their swords on the doorstep to be turned gold by St. Michael in the night.
 Children can help to craft and sand down a simple, wooden sword, and will be delighted when they find it in the morning with a layer of glistening gold paint.
 Then, later on at the pageant, they will be officially presented with their sword, under the condition that they only use it to do good in the world.
 A gentler alternative to this, for younger children, would be to decorate a soft silk sword together, with "gemstones", ribbons, or paint.
 As you work on the sword together, talk about what it means to "do good".
 What kind of good deeds will they set out to accomplish with their Michaelmas cape and sword in hand?
 A lovely verse that is usually in the Michaelmas play goes nicely with the presenting of the cape and sword: